-These were the same information campaigns used during the previous permit cycle, but we were unable to quantify the effectiveness of our campaign and record a behavior change other than observation.
+These were the same information campaigns used during the previous permit cycle.
 The parks department has observed less pet waste in the parks.
 Some of the City catch basins appear to be maintained by the adjacent property owners as there is less debris.
 We seldom see residents washing their cars in their driveways or streets.
 Clearly, there has been some behavioral change.

 The biggest change was having the fire and police departments stop washing their vehicles in the driveway in front of the station.
 Achieving this change may have helped with convincing the citizenry to change their car washing habits.
+Due to frequent change and turnover of the personnel in Fire and Police Departments, this is an ongoing effort.
+The City continues to educate these municipal field staff on IDDE and the City believes this is having an impact in addition to the Spring/Summer proper car washing information the City promotes through the newsletter and Social Media platforms.